sorare/api/README.md

 }'
 ```

+## CORS

+Our GraphQL API cannot be called from the browser on another domain than the ones we support.
+Therefore, it's expected to get a `Blocked by CORS policy [...]: The ‘Access-Control-Allow-Origin’ header has a value [...]` error.

+Please consider calling the API from your backend servers.

 ## Examples

 Every operation that involves card or ETH transfer must be signed with your Starkware _private key_.
 It can be exported from [sorare.com](https://www.sorare.com) using your wallet.